galaxyproject/training-material/topics/variant-analysis/tutorials/mapping-by-sequencing/tutorial.md

 sequencing, as opposed to exome sequencing, some of the variants may fall in intergenic regions or introns where they are unlikely to cause a phenotype.
 Other variants may fall in coding regions, but may be silent on the protein level.
-Hence, we could prioritize our candidate variants after annotating them with predicted functional effects.
+Hence, we can prioritize our candidate variants after annotating them with predicted functional effects.

 > ### {% icon hands_on %} Hands-on: Variant Annotation